 She looked relaxed.
 Even happy.
 So did Hayley.
 The vet and her assistant looked distraught and breaking down was imminent for us all.
 With my bottom lip starting to quiver, I paid the bill and left with Hayley in one hand and empty dog leads in the other.

 I know it was the right thing to do.
 If I were a dog I’d like to have died like that.
 Boots and Shellie were truly the best dogs in the world and I still cry whenever I see a Newfoundland.
-About six years later we rescued a very distressed Newfoundland from dreadful conditions and I was grateful to have offered her a good and comfortable life before she died of natural causes eight years later – aged eleven, just like Boots and Shellie.
+We couldn’t get another dog until six years later, when we were compelled to rescued a very distressed Newfoundland from dreadful conditions.
+We gave her a happy and comfortable life before she died of natural causes eight years later – aged eleven, just like Boots and Shellie.

-I’ll never get another Newfoundland because they take a piece of my heart when they leave.
+I’ll never get another Newfoundland because they each took a piece of my heart when they left.